wannier-berri/wannier-berri/docs/source/docs/wannierisation.rst

 |NEW| Wannierisation inside WannierBerri
 ========================================

 Now WannierBerri can construct wannier functions on its own.
-Bith disentanglement and localisation.
+Both disentanglement and localisation.

 Wannierisation can be performed with both `sitesym=True` and **frozen window** (this feature is currently not available in Wannier90).